By Bridge Taylor and Roy Snell

 We will monitor ESG metrics and implement changes in company processes that will assure improvement in our ESG metrics.
 Furthermore, few things discourage employees more than their company making bold ESG proclamations and then seeing no effort to ensure those proclamations are enforced.
 This is where the tools of regulatory compliance will come into play.
 It is really quite simple, if you want to go beyond talking and reporting to the actual improvement of your organization’s ESG metrics, then you have to implement an effective ESG Compliance Program.
 And this sort of effectiveness will also minimize an ESG misstep that could result in government fines, death by social media or both.

 With the benefit of many mature tangential professions like auditing, accounting, and compliance it is our responsibility to take advantage of the work that has already been done.
 Personally, my background is in accounting so I can’t help but see ESG through the eyes of an accountant.
-To me, the next logical step is for GAAP/IFRS to adopt non-financial frameworks like SASB or GRI (Global Reporting Initiative).
-I would love to see either organization take the first step and make integrated reports the norm.
+As SASB and IFRS converge their standards and the SEC begins to pass rules expanding climate disclosure in 10-K’s ESG programs will become a more mainstream component of organizational reporting.

 Assurance and compliance knowledge is already out there and there is an excellent opportunity to take work already done in those fields and apply it to ESG.
 Big 4 auditing firms have already started building out non-financial auditing teams and are reviewing Green Bonds.
 As capital markets come to terms with the true effects of global warming, racial and socioeconomic divides, and the next hot issue arises, providers of capital will be demanding a narrative, backed by assurance that fills in the gaps left by financial accounting assumptions.